South Africa national under-18 rugby union team: Under-19 International Series

 The South African Schools team doesn't formally participate in any competitions, but they do play matches against either local or international opposition.
 Since 2012, the South African Under-18 team hosted an International Series (until 2015 known as the Under-18 International Series, since 2016 as the Under-19 International Series), with teams from England, France, Italy and Wales regular competitors in the series.
 Matches in this series take place at various venues in the Western Cape region.

 Head to Head

 2012

 South Africa's results in the 2012 Under-18 International Series were:

 2013

 South Africa's results in the 2013 Under-18 International Series were:

 2014

 South Africa's results in the 2014 Under-18 International Series were:

 2015

 The results for South Africa and South Africa 'A' in the 2015 Under-18 International Series were:

 2016

 The results for South Africa and South Africa 'A' in the 2016 Under-19 International Series were:

 2017

 The results for South Africa in the 2017 Under-19 International Series were:

 2018

 The results in the 2018 AON Under-19 International Series were:

 2019

 The results in the 2019 Under-18 International Series were:

+2025

+The results in the 2025 Under-18 International Series were: